ac-dias/SLME-fortran90/README.md

 dirgap -> direct gap value in eV

-indgap -> indirect gap in eV
+indgap -> fundamental gap in eV (could be direct or indirect, depends of the system, it's obtained by CBM-VBM)

 thickmaxm -> maximum crystal thickness in meters